ramazanCevik/decision-tool/README.md

 # Project description
-Decision-tool is a simple yet effective decision analysis tool.
+Cecision analysis tool.
 Solves and visualizes Trees with recursive algorithm.

 ## Usage
 Decision trees are constructed using `Tree` class. it takes nested structure and returns a Tree instance.
 In the nested structure, dictinary represents decision, List represents discrete probability distribution and tuple represents possible outcome of a discrete probability distribution, scipy.stats can be used for continous probability distribution: